maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

  * a connection to the cluster throughout our application's lifecycle.
  * Implements AutoCloseable to support try-with-resources.
  */
-public class IgniteConnectionService implements AutoCloseable {
+public class ConnectService implements AutoCloseable {
     private IgniteClient igniteClient;

     /**